Grants to Support Research

 Click Here to Download an Application Form

-The faculty and administration of Ohio State Newark recognize that the academic experience is not limited to the classroom.
+Ohio State Newark recognizes that the academic experience is not limited to the classroom.
 In conjunction with the university’s dedication to enhancing the undergraduate research experience, Ohio State Newark is proud to offer Student Research Grants (SRGs) of up to $1,500 per project.
-Funds are available to all full-time Ohio State Newark students and can be utilized for a variety of purposes, including, but not limited to; research, creative work, and professional development.
-Recipients are strongly encouraged to consider presenting their proposal or completed project at the Ohio State Newark Student Research Forum and their completed work at the Denman Undergraduate Research Forum in Columbus, or at some similar event.
+Funds are available to undergraduate students conducting research with Ohio State Newark faculty.
+The funds can be utilized for many research or creative inquiry purposes, including, but not limited to: lab or field research, creative works like photography or dance, and/or professional development opportunities, such as presenting at a conference.
+Recipients are strongly encouraged to present their proposal or completed project at the Ohio State Newark Student Research Forum and their completed work at the Denman Undergraduate Research Forum in Columbus, or at some similar event.

 - Conference fees